Manuel Noriega: National Guard career

 As a second lieutenant in 1966, Noriega spent many months taking courses at the School of the Americas.
 The school was located at the United States Army's Fort Gulick in the Panama Canal Zone.
 Journalist John Dinges has suggested that Torrijos sent Noriega to the school to help him "shape up" and live up to Torrijos's expectations.
-Despite performing poorly in his classes, he received a promotion to first lieutenant in 1966, and Torrijos found him a job as an intelligence officer in the "North Zone" of the National Guard.
-Shortly afterward he returned to the School of the Americas for more training.
-At the school Noriega participated in courses on infantry operations, counterintelligence, intelligence, and jungle warfare.
+Despite performing poorly in his classes, he was promoted to the rank of first lieutenant in 1966, and Torrijos found him a job as an intelligence officer in the "North Zone" of the National Guard.
+Shortly afterward, he returned to the School of the Americas for more training.
+At the school, Noriega participated in courses on infantry operations, counterintelligence, intelligence, and jungle warfare.
 He also took a course in psychological operations at Fort Bragg in North Carolina.

 Noriega's job required him to penetrate and disrupt the trade unions that had formed in the United Fruit Company's workforce, and he proved adept at this work.
 His new superior officer Boris Martínez was a fervent anti-communist, and enforced strict discipline on Noriega.
 Reports have suggested that he continued to pass intelligence to the U.S. during this period, about the plantation workers' activities.
 In 1967 the administration of U.S. President Lyndon B. Johnson concluded that Noriega would be a valuable asset, as he was a "rising star" in the Panamanian military.
 Later, as the de facto leader of Panama, Noriega maintained a close relationship with the School of the Americas, partly due to the school's presence in Panama.
 Officials from the Panamanian military were frequently given courses at the school free of charge.
 Noriega was proud of his relationship with the school, and wore its crest on his military uniform for the rest of his career.